amphp/getting-started/docs/tcp-chat/basic-echo-server.md

     // Amp\Socket\listen() is a small wrapper around stream_socket_server()
     $server = Amp\Socket\listen($uri);

-    // Like in the previous example, we accept each client as soon as we can Server::accept()
+    // Like in the previous example, we accept each client as soon as we can.
+Server::accept()
     // returns a promise.
 The coroutine will be interrupted and continued once the promise resolves. while ($socket = yield $server->accept()) {
         // Call $clientHandler without returning a promise.
 If an error happens in the callback,